KittyHawkCorp/stripzip/README.md

 a repeatable build process.

-Instead of manipulating the timestamp and owner information for each file before packaging into a ZIP; package files normally and then run stripzip on the ZIP file.
+Instead of manipulating the timestamp and owner information for each file before packaging into a ZIP, package files normally and then run stripzip on the ZIP file.

 Features